 Double-click the deleted files to preview.
 Then, click the "Recover" button to get them back.

-Find this Mac file recovery tool useful.
+Find this Mac file recovery tool helpful?
 Share it with your followers on social media.

-Method 5.
-Restore Deleted Files on Mac from Time Machine Backup
+Method 4.
+Restore Deleted Files on Mac with Time Machine Backups

 Time Machine creates incremental backups rather than a full backup, which means it only copies newly added or modified files since the previous backup, taking less time and occupying less disk space.
 Time Machine allows multiple backup plans, such as hourly backups for the past 24 hours, daily backups for the past month, and weekly backups for all previous months.